 The Upward Bound Math & Science (UBMS) Regional Center at Northwest Missouri State University is a federally funded educational program supported by the U.S. Department of Education.
-The program is designed to serve high school students from Iowa, Kansas, and Missouri who are interested in pursuing careers in science, technology, engineering, and mathematics (STEM).
+The program is designed to serve high school students from Kansas and Missouri who are interested in pursuing careers in science, technology, engineering, and mathematics (STEM).

 To generate and maintain in participants the skills and motivation necessary to succeed in a program of post-secondary education that leads to a career in the fields of math and science.